docarray/docarray/docs/data_types/multimodal/multimodal.md

 # 🗃 Multimodal

-In this section we will walk through how to use DocArray to process multiple data modalities in tandem.
+In this section, we will walk through how to use DocArray to process multiple data modalities in tandem.

 !!! tip "See also"
-    In this section we will work with image and text data.
+    In this section, we will work with image and text data.
 If you are not yet familiar with how to process these modalities individually, you may want to check out the respective examples first: [`Image`](../image/image.md) and [`Text`](../text/text.md)